-One evening before dinner we will take a trolley ride to view the Nights of Lights, which National Geographic calls the most impressive holiday lights display in the world.
+Location of our hotel is in the center of the city’s Nights of Lights.
+Merely walk out the hotel door to view what National Geographic calls the most impressive holiday lights display in the world.
 The Annual Nights of Lights dazzles the city as some three million lights adorn every corner of the historic district from November through the end of January.
 The city of St. Augustine has been celebrating this event for 26 years.
 Nights of Lights in St. Augustine traces its origins back to the traditional Spanish practice of displaying a white candle in the window during the Christmas holidays.

 Private Trolley Tour

-Climb aboard for a one-of-a-kind tour of St. Augustine’s Historic District as docents describe the buildings of the past and share local legends.
+We have arranged a one-of-a-kind trolley tour of St. Augustine’s Historic District.
+An on-board historian will describe the buildings of the past and share the local legends.